 By contrast, MD 32 does not have any intersections that operate at LOS D or worse other than at MD 26, but experiences reduced travel speeds and queueing concerns through the center of Eldersburg between Johnsville Road/Bennett Road and Piney Ridge Parkway/Macbeth Way as well as at Freedom Avenue and Springfield Avenue.
-As along MD 26, side-street delays are greater than mainline delays along MD 32; all MD 32 signalized intersection approaches operate at B or better during the AM peak hour and LOS C or better during the PM peak hour, while all side-street intersections operate at LOS C or worse during the PM peak hour.
+As along MD 26, side-street delays are greater than mainline delays along MD 32; all MD 32 signalized intersection approaches operate at B or better during the AM peak hour and LOS C or better during the PM peak hour, while all side-street intersections operate at LOS C or worse during the AM peak hour and LOS D or worse during the PM peak hour.